-Under the rules of the Securities and Exchange Commission ("SEC"), for a stockholder proposal to be included in the proxy statement for the 1997 Annual Meeting, it must be received by the Company at its corporate headquarters, P.O.
+Under the rules of the Securities and Exchange Commission, for a stockholder proposal to be included in the proxy statement for the 1997 Annual Meeting, it must be received by the Company at its corporate headquarters, P.O.
 Box 68947, Seattle, Washington 98168, by December 2, 1996.
 The Company's Bylaws outline procedures, including minimum notice requirements, for bringing matters before the stockholders.

 VOTING SECURITIES

 The Company's voting stock consists solely of common stock.
-On March 25, 1996, the record date for stockholders entitled to vote at the Annual Meeting, the Company had outstanding 13,822,508 shares of \$1.00 par common stock ("common stock").
+On March 25, 1996, the record date for stockholders entitled to vote at the Annual Meeting, the Company had outstanding 13,739,137 (to be updated on record date) shares of \$1.00 par common stock ("common stock").
 Each share of common stock is entitled to one vote on any matter brought before the meeting.